 - Saturday, February 1, 2020 – Ratafoodie lantern craft activities between 12 and 2 pm.

 In 2020 the main family-friendly Lunarfest celebrations took place in the Plaza outside the Vancouver Art Gallery on Georgia Street between Howe and Hornby on the weekend of January 25 & 26.

 The event ran from about 11:00 am until 6:00 pm on both days.
 Activities last year included crafts, fortune telling, live entertainment and various other activities.
 We expect 2022 details to be similar.

 Lunarfest outside the Vancouver Art Gallery is a smaller festival-type-of-event that’s free to attend and suitable for young children and their families.

 Queen Elizabeth Theatre – A Musical Banquet

-Lunarfest features a major theatrical or musical production each year at the Queen Elizabeth Theatre which is located at 630 Hamilton Street in Vancouver.
-In 2020 it’s a concert on Saturday, January 25, starting at 7:30 pm.
+In years when there isn’t a global pandemic, Lunarfest usually features a major theatrical or musical production at the Queen Elizabeth Theatre which is located at 630 Hamilton Street in Vancouver.
+In 2020 it was a concert on Saturday, January 25, starting at 7:30 pm.

 A Taiwanese tradition during the lunar New Year is to have street banquets.
-In 2020 the Chai Found Music Workshop presents A Musical Banquet: A Feast of Sumptuous Classical Music which is a Sizhu (i.e., chamber-music-style) interpretation of such an event.
-The performance features a mix of contemporary classical compositions and both traditional Taiwanwese and Chinese music.
+In 2020 the Chai Found Music Workshop presented A Musical Banquet: A Feast of Sumptuous Classical Music which was a Sizhu (i.e., chamber-music-style) interpretation of such an event.
+The performance featured a mix of contemporary classical compositions and both traditional Taiwanese and Chinese music.

 Tickets to the show cost about $20 (plus tax).
 For tickets and more information click A Musical Banquet 2020.